Ducasse/Citezen/src/Citezen-Tools.package/CZURLChecker.class/README.md

+I check if I can reach the pdf in the entries

 | b |
+Transcript open.
+Transcript clear.
 b := (CZBibParser
 			parse: (FileSystem workingDirectory / 'rmod.bib') readStream contents)
 			select: [ :each | '*Ducasse*' match: each author value ].